dynamsoft-docs/capture-vision-docs-mobile/programming/android/api-reference/core/basic-structures/contour.md

 # Contour

-The `Contour` class represents a contour in 2D space, which contains an array of CPoint objects, representing the vertices of the contour.
+The `Contour` class represents a contour made up of multiple points.

 ## Definition